Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Introduction

 For example, let the phase at the input port of an interferometer be given by $-\omega_{0} t$.
 The phase at the output port along one path is then $-\omega_{0} t_{ret}$, where $t_{ret}$ is the retarded time for that path (the time at which the wave crest at the output port was at the input port).
-For light traversing a static interferometer $t_{ret}=t-t_{o}$, where the wave crest transit time to the output port is $t_{o}=L/c$ and $L$ is the distance that it travelled.
-Other examples of the retarded phase method, using the dispersion relations for the free particle Schr\"odinger and Klein-Gordon eqns., are found in the literature.\cite{kowalski2010}
+For light traversing a static interferometer $t_{ret}=t-t_{out}$, where the wave crest transit time to the output port is $t_{out}=L/c$ and $L$ is the distance that it travelled.

 One advantage of this method is that the phase along time dependent path lengths is more easily determined.
-An example is a path that involves reflection from a mirror whose position is a nontrivial function of time.
-This approach can reveal interferometry that might be nonintuitive when considering only the snapshot method.
+An example is a path that involves reflection of a particle in an eigenstate of momentum from an accelerating mirror.
+The reflected states for the Schr\"odinger and the Klein-Gordon eqns. then differ in the non-relativistic limit due to the difference in phase velocities (although they don't differ for constant mirror velocity).\cite{kowalski2010}

+Both the snapshot and retarded phase methods can also be applied to the electric Aharonov-Bohm effect where one segment of the particle's trajectory lies within a field-free region characterized by a constant potential.
+The Schr\"odinger Hamiltonian then includes a constant term that modifies the phase velocity $\omega/k=(qV+KE)/p = qV/p+v_{g}/2$.
+The phase velocity for the Klein-Gordon eqn. in this case is $\omega/k=(m c^{2}+qV+KE)/p = c^{2}/v_{g}+qV/m v_{g}+v_{g}/2$.
+However, the phase velocity is now dependent on the sign of $V$, enabling it to be increased or decreased and, in principle, counteracting the effect of the rest energy term.
+An optical interferometer employs a dielectric that changes the phase velocity along a segment of the path but does not change the frequency of the wave (however, the frequency does change when a neutron enters moving matter \cite{horne}).

+In the electric Aharonov-Bohm effect, a difference in electrostatic potential along two paths induces a measurable quantum phase shift—a phenomenon not produced by a constant rest energy offset.
+However, the following interferometer produces amplitude-attenuated, rather than phase-modulated, interference, with attenuation determined by the phase velocity.